htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 ..
 Abstract
 ======================================
-This is the documentation of the ITD TES System code repository https://github.com/htnnguyen/ITD_TES
+This is the documentation for the ITD TES System code repository https://github.com/htnnguyen/ITD_TES

 Key Links
 ======================================